microsoft/tracelogging/LTTng/README.md

 Because of this, you should avoid calling TraceLoggingWrite from within an inline function.
 This includes any function or method definition which appears _inside_ of a C++ class/struct definition (as these are implicitly inlined).

-For additional background regarding this problem, see [this Stack Overflow answer] as well as [this issue on the GCC Bugzilla].
+For additional background regarding this problem, see [this Stack Overflow answer](https://stackoverflow.com/questions/35091862/inline-static-data-causes-a-section-type-conflict/35441900#35441900) as well as [this issue on the GCC Bugzilla](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=41091).

-[this Stack Overflow Answer]: https://stackoverflow.com/questions/35091862/inline-static-data-causes-a-section-type-conflict/35441900#35441900
-[this issue on the GCC Bugzilla]: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=41091

 ## Dependencies